 Scrip and Fun Passes

-Most everything at Carnival requires payment in scrip, which can be purchased at multiple locations within the carnival grounds.
-Punahou food booths and games take Punahou Carnival scrip.
+Most food booths, games and merchandise (white elephant, plants, etc.) at Carnival require payment in scrip, which can be purchased in $10 sheets of 20 scrip (1 scrip = 50¢) at multiple locations within the carnival grounds.
+Some booths also accept cash and credit cards, including:

-E.K.
-Fernandez Fun Passes can be purchased and filled (or refilled) with credits using cash or credit cards.
+New Fun Passes loaded with 200 credits can be purchased for $20 CASH ONLY, but can be refilled with credits (1 credit = 10¢) using cash or credit cards.
 All E.K.
 Fernandez attractions (rides, games and food) accept Fun Passes, but do not accept Punahou Carnival scrip, and Fun Passes can only be used at E.K.
 Fernandez attractions.

 Parking on campus is limited during Carnival and it is recommended that attendees utilize auxiliary parking lots available in the area.